LionAG/IE-EE-PortraitRenamer/README.md

 # Portrait Renamer
 A simple command line portrait renaming tool.
-Batch renames bitmap files to fit the format required by the Infinity Engine.
+Batch renames bitmap files to fit the format required by the game engine.

 ### How to use: